andrewrk/libsoundio/README.md

     - pulseaudio has peek() drop() which sucks, but what if libsoundio lets you specify how much to peek() and if you don't peek all of it, save the unused to a buffer for you.
+ 0. add len arguments to APIs that have char *

 ## Planned Uses for libsoundio